Common yellow-toothed cavy

 Female and male common yellow-toothed cavies average 37.6 g and 36.4 g at birth, respectively.
 G. musteloides reproduces for the first time at one to three months of age; the minimum age needed to reproduce is twenty-eight days.
 Gestation lasts fifty-three days and lactation for three weeks.
 Litter size averages 2.7.

 In Peru, Galea sometimes associates with tuco-tucos (Ctenomys).
 According to Sanborn and Pearson, Galea use tuco-tuco burrows and respond to tuco-tuco alarm calls.
 G. musteloides is mostly found in moist areas such as stream edges and croplands.

 In captive groups G. musteloides establish a male and a female hierarchical order.
 The alpha males regularly guard receptive females, but to little effect.
 Usually other males also mate with the same female and in more than 80% of cases the resulting littermates have more than one father.
 At least in captivity the females are clearly promiscuous, always mating with several males in the group.
 In the wild G. musteloides is clearly territorial, and it remains unclear if a similar hierarchical social order exists, or if they live solitarily.
 Aggression between adult males happens regularly.
 Adult male G. musteloides never engage in parental activities and are aggressive to subadult males even if they are their own offspring and very young.
 However, males are not aggressive to females.
 Adult females lactate and nurse the offspring of other females during their first week of life.
 Nearly all offspring receive some milk from females other than their mother.
-However, own offspring is cared for preferentially and for longer than one week.
+However, a female's own offspring are cared for preferentially and for longer than one week.

 As closely related Galea species show a range of mating systems from monogamy to promiscuity, comparative studies are possible in these groups.
 General trends have been identified: a) testis size increases relative to body size in promiscuous species and b) higher social tolerance in captive held groups is associated with greater promiscuity and higher testosterone levels in males.
 Testosterone levels and aggression levels in males are not correlated.
 In fact females avoid above average aggressive males.